Feel free to chat and sing: this is a relaxed place

 Material about worker-priests/MSEs is scant when compared to the multitudinous output about the ordained (or 'sacred') ministry.

-I thought it might be helpful to draw together here most of what I had found.
-Do please let me know (you will find an email link in the footer) of others you think should be added: remember, they must be of direct interest to the MSE/WP vocation.
+I thought it might be helpful to draw together most of what I had found.
+Please let me know of others you think should be added: remember, they should be of direct interest to the MSE/WP vocation.

 When I recently checked links on this page I was disheartened to discover a good number of sites have closed - for example NASSAM (National Association of Self Supporting Assistant Ministers - USA Episcopalian) and the Association of Presbyterian Tentmakers, along with a number of personal blogs.